Overview of TDD, BDD and ATDD techniques:

 Example:

-The Gherkin file (feature file) would be as follows:
+The Gherkin file (feature file) would appear like this:

 Feature: Test registration portal